Soundtrack (film): Plot

 Without his hearing, Raunak cannot complete his album.
 He loses his recording contract, and Charlie abandons him.
 Soon after, Shonali leaves him.
 He falls into deep depression, repeatedly throwing his body against the walls.
 Raunak flushes all his drugs down a toilet, only to be faced with the vision of a menacing badger.
 Raunak fights and kills it, and removes the badger's head to reveal that the badger is, in fact, himself.

 Raunak meets Gauri (Soha Ali Khan), an instructor for the deaf who coaches him in lip-reading.
 They become close, and eventually intimate.
 He confides his unhappiness at losing music, and she helps him perceive sound through visual and tactile methods instead.
 Raunak devises a system for mixing songs, in which he watches an oscilloscope trace while resting his feet on the pulsating speakers, managing to produce new mix CD (Raunak Is "Hear") entirely by himself.
 He delivers it to Charlie, who is wildly pleased – particularly by the potential of using Raunak's disability to increase record sales.

 Charlie convinces Raunak to play live as a career comeback, despite Raunak's insistence that he has nothing to prove to his critics.
 The gig goes exceedingly well, and many claim it showcases even greater talent than his early work.
 After the show, Raunak and Gauri disappear from Charlie, the media, and the music scene altogether.
 In a talking heads sequence, characters speculate on where he is now (if alive).
 As the film ends, we see Raunak teaching a group of deaf children how to perceive sound like he does.
-Additionally, we see Raunak who is then met by Gauri and a child (presumably their own).
+He keeps sending a CD of his compositions to Charlie every 6–8 months.
+Additionally, Raunak is seen who is then met by Gauri and a child (presumably their own).
 They affectionately walk together down a street unrecognized.